Michael Collins in Cleary's Upper Dorset Tenement

 As they recounted the names of the famous republicans - Countess

-and General Liam Lynch - to name but a few-I tried to imagine what
+and General Liam Lynch - to name but a few who'd been in the tenement - I tried to imagine what

 these two old women must have been like in their youth in a Dublin